Mariasela Álvarez

-Mariasela Álvarez Lebrón (born January 31, 1960 in Santo Domingo) is a Dominican architect, TV host and beauty queen who was crowned Miss World 1982.
-She became the first Dominican woman to win an international beauty title. Álvarez achieved much popularity in her native country, due to her long career on television, which included a successful eight-year run with her award-winning show Esta Noche Mariasela.
+Mariasela Álvarez Lebrón (born January 31, 1960 in Santo Domingo) is a Dominican architect, tv host and beauty queen who was crowned Miss World 1982, becoming the first Dominican woman to win a major international beauty pageant title and the only Dominican woman to win the Miss World title until Joheirry Mola won in 2026. Álvarez achieved much popularity in her native country, due to her long career on television, which included a successful eight-year run with her award-winning show Esta Noche Mariasela.
 She is also an accomplished architect who has designed important buildings in the Dominican Republic.

+On February 16, 2026, Mariasela Álvarez formally announced her retirement from television after 35 years of uninterrupted career.
+This decision marks the definitive end of her program “Esta Noche Mariasela” whose final broadcast was scheduled for February 26 of the same year.

 Career

 The native of Santo Domingo, the Dominican capital, was crowned the 32nd Miss World, on November 18, 1982, at the Royal Albert Hall, London.

 At the end of her term as Miss World, she returned to her country and finished her studies of architecture at the Universidad Autonoma de Santo Domingo (UASD). Álvarez has designed many buildings in her home country, including one of Santo Domingo's landmarks, the Torre Cristal, where the telephone company Codetel has one of its commercial branches.

 In 1991, she engaged in the television business and hosted her weekly talk show Con los Ojos Abiertos (lit.
 "With Open Eyes"), which she co-hosted at the beginning with Milagros Germán Olalla, Miss Dominican Republic 1980.

 In 1996 she opened her own television production company, Maralva, S. A., which produced four miniseries for eight years in Esta Noche Mariasela (Tonight Mariasela), a variety weekly show of two hours, winner of the Casandra Award four times for the Best Special Television Show.

 In 2004 Álvarez relocated to Madrid with her Spanish husband, well-known hotelier Alberto del Pino, and since 2005 she has been producing the shows Esta Noche Mariasela (lit.
 "Mariasela Tonight") and Esta Tarde Mariasela (lit.
 "Mariasela This Afternoon") for Popular TV, an UHF channel property of COPE, the second largest radio broadcast station in Spain.